AlayaNetwork/alaya-devdocs/website/docs/Solidity_Migration_tutorial.md

 mkdir example && cd example
 ```

-> After the command is executed,project directory structure is as follows:
+> The following commands are carried out in the example directory if without special instructions

-**Step2.**  Init project
+**Step2.**  Use alaya-truffle to initialize a project

 ```
 alaya-truffle init
 ```

-After the command is executed,project directory structure is as follows:
+After the command is executed, the structure of the project directory is as follows:

-- `contracts/`: solidity contract directory
+- `contracts/`: Solidity contract directory

-- `migrations/`: depoly file directory
+- `migrations/`: Directory of script files deployed

-- `test/`: test script directory
+- `test/`: Directory of test scripts

-- `truffle-config.js`: alaya-truffle config
+- `truffle-config.js`: alaya-truffle configuration file

-**Step3.** Move ERC200513Token contract compiled in to example/contracts
+**Step3.** Put the Ethereum contract file `ERC200513Token.sol` into the `example/contract`s directory

 ```
 ls contracts/
 ```

-- ERC200513Token.sol
+- You will see `ERC200513Token.sol`
-- Alaya's smart contract unit is ATP,VON.
-To migrate the Ethereum smart contract to Alaya,please change the Ethereum denomination to Alaya denomination.also note the ether /ATP market rate（for this contract, we assume the market exchange rate1:1,uint256 public totalSupply = 10000000000000000000 ether; change to uint256 public totalSupply = 10000000000000000000 atp; ）
+- The currency units in the Alaya smart contract are ATP and VON.
+To migrate the Ethereum smart contract to Alaya, change the denomination of Ether to Alaya denomination.
+At the same time pay attention to the ether/ATP market exchange rate (in this contract we assume that the market exchange rate is 1:1, and change uint256 public totalSupply = 10000000000000000000 ether to uint256 public totalSupply = 10000000000000000000 atp;)
 - The compiled version modifies the version supported by Alaya.
 - modify address: `require(_to != address(0x0)` modify to `require(_to != address("atx1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq89qwkc") || _to != address("atp1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqdruy9j"))`
-- Alaya's smart contract block.timestamp is current block timestamp as milliseconds since unix epoch, and Ethereum smart contract is seconds.
+- In the Alaya smart contract, block.timestamp represents the timestamp of the current block in milliseconds, and Ethereum uses seconds as the unit.

-**Step4.** Modify the compilation version number and chain-dependent configuration in truffle-config.js
+**Step4.** Modify the compiled version number and chain related configuration in `truffle-config.js`

 ```
 module.exports = {